It is crucial to think carefully and make informed decisions about your debts in order to pay them back on time.

 You can pay off the loan before the zero-interest period runs out to avoid any additional interest costs on your debts.

 You can also get a debt management plan.
 This means that a counsellor will deal with your creditors, not you.
 He might be able to convince them to lower interest rates, and might also get them to waive off late payment fees and any additional costs.

-Another alternative is settlement of your debts.
-In this way, your creditors might get convinced to take a lower amount than before if you agree to pay the amount in a lump sum.
+Another alternative is the settlement of your debts.
+In this way, you may be able to convince your creditors to take an amount lower than your total debt if you agree to pay the amount in a lump sum.
 This is a good option if you have a big amount of cash on hand.

 Otherwise, you’ll have to take an additional loan to pay this lump sum amount which can be problematic in itself.
 And if you put this amount up against your home, you could risk losing your home to your creditors to pay off the additional loan.

 The last resort that you should turn to when everything else fails is: Filing for bankruptcy.
 If you file for bankruptcy, depending on the type of bankruptcy, the court can take a number of steps to erase your debts.

 If you file for section 7 bankruptcy, the court will sell all your assets (excluding your necessary assets for living such as your house, the furniture and your clothes) and use the amount as a payment of the loan to your creditor.